ISEL-GT/SEM2.RCP.TRAB1.BATTLESHIP/README.md

 ### Summary
 > Create a simple protocol for an implementation of a network-based multiplayer version of the classical game Battleship.
-After that, you will use the sockets library for writing the specific functions that concern the network communication withing this implementation.
+After that, you use the sockets library for writing the specific functions that concern the network communication withing this implementation.